Skilled Advocates For Your Denied Workers’ Compensation Claim

 Depending on your injuries and the length of time you need off work in order to recover, the costs of medical treatment and replacement pay could be extremely exorbitant.
 Insurance companies want to limit risk and cut financial costs.
 Often, claims are denied hoping the injured worker will not pursue it further.

 At Garber Law, we will pursue every dollar and benefit owed to you by your employer and its insurance carrier.
-We know the reasons Workers’ Comp claims are denied and we will fight for your rights every step of the way.
+We know the reasons workers’ compensation claims are denied, and we will fight for your rights every step of the way.
 Contact us today for a free consultation about your case.

-Reasons Employers & Insurance Carriers Deny Workers’ Compensation Claims
+Reasons Employers And Insurance Carriers Deny Workers’ Compensation Claims

-Joel Garber Will Take on Your Employer’s Insurance Company If Your Workers’ Comp Claim Gets Denied in NJ & PA
+Joel Garber Will Take On Your Employer’s Insurance Company If Your Workers’ Comp Claim Gets Denied